Hunting out the Northern Lights in Scotland? Read on to discover the top spots for spotting the Aurora Borealis.

 Short answer: Yes.

-Long answer: It’s tricky and timing is everything, but it’s very possible to spot the Northern Lights in Scotland.
+Long answer: It’s tricky and timing is everything, but it’s very possible to spot the Aurora Borealis in Scotland if you’re in the right place at the right time between late September and late March.

 The country is far enough north to provide an excellent chance to see the Aurora Borealis and has several places where you can see them.
 So stick around as I share my top tips, my fellow Northern Lights hunter.

-Where Can You See the Northern Lights in Scotland?
+Where To See the Northern Lights in Scotland

 Alright, I’ve teased you enough.
 Let’s get into the top places to spot the stunning colours dancing across the sky.